JohnstoneDev/simple-mortgage-calculator/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## This is a simple mortgage calculator created using create-react-app
-It can be used to calculate monthly mortgagr payment  using the mortgage formula.
+It can be used to calculate monthly mortgage payment using the standard formula.
+Done to complete the Codementor.io Project of the same name.